-One of the most important things that people forget to consider when obtaining a mortgage is what’s on their credit profile.
-This information will help mortgage lenders decide whether to lend to you and how much they will let you borrow.
+Your credit profile will help mortgage lenders decide whether to lend to you as well as how much they will let you borrow.
 It’s also a way for lenders to establish whether you will be a risk to them or not.

 See below our credit profile dos and don’ts to help you improve your chances of obtaining a mortgage;